xmed-lab/CLIPN/README.md

 ```

 - Zero-Shot Evaluate CLIPN on ImageNet-1K.
    - Metrics and pipeline are defined in [./src/zero_shot_infer.py](./src/zero_shot_infer.py).
-Here you can find three baseline methods, and our two inference algorithms: CTW adn ATD (see Line 91-96).
+Here you can find three baseline methods, and our two inference algorithms: CTW and ATD (see Line 91-96).
    - Dataset details are defined in [./src/tuning_util.py](./src/tuning_util.py).
    - Inference models are defined in [./src/classification.py](./src/classification.py), including converting the text encoders into classifiers.
    - You can download the models provided in the table below or pre-trained by yourself.
 Then re-write the path of your models in the main function of [./src/zero_shot_infer.py](./src/zero_shot_infer.py).
 Finally, evaluate CLIPN by: